 Supporting the provision of quality welfare for seafarers and their dependants

-The aims of the Maritime Charities Group (MCG) are to:
+The aims of the MCG are to:

 The MCG aims to collaborate closely by understanding one another’s policies and grant making criteria, sharing information, jointly funding larger grants and encouraging good practice.